wplib/wplib-box/README.md

 Linux|Most (all?) distros of Linux
 Windows 7 thru 10|With PowerShell or [git-bash](https://git-for-windows.github.io/)

-We assume this will work on all these platforms but we have not tested it throughly yet so we welcome your bug reports if you have issues with it.
+We assume this will work on all these platforms but we have not tested it thoroughly yet so we welcome your bug reports if you have issues with it.

 ## Required Software
 To run WPLib Box requires the following software be installed: